Best Crypto Exchanges in November 2025

 Why trust BitcoinMarkets?

-Our writers and editors have reviewed the top crypto exchanges, both pure-play platforms and online brokers that offer cryptocurrency.
+Our writers and editors have reviewed the top global crypto exchanges, focusing on platforms accessible to traders in Southeast Asia and internationally.
 We've compared these products across dozens of factors, including fees, cryptocurrency selection, advanced trading options and customer service offerings.
-We then narrowed down the list to the best overall crypto platforms and apps.
+We then narrowed down the list to the best overall crypto platforms and apps for global users.

 However, there may be other crypto exchanges below that appeal to certain types of investors, such as more advanced crypto traders or those who already have an account with an online broker and want to house all their investments under one roof.